RaphMad/Dojo-Haskell/README.md

 ## Introduction

-This project contains solutions and tests for coding dojo examples.
+This project acts as a base project for Coding Dojos.
 The project is based on www.haskellstack.org.

 ## Build